2dukes/Cyber-Range-Framework/README.md

 pip install -r PROJ_Thesis_2223/project/ctfs/requirements.txt
 ```

-Then, the Ansible host device should install Tailscale and join a *Tailnet* Mesh network, according to the steps mentioned in Section [Tailscale & Cloud Deployments](#tailscale--cloud-deployments).
+Then, the Ansible host device should install Tailscale and join a *Tailnet* Mesh network, according to the steps mentioned in Section [Tailscale & Cloud Deployments](#tailscale--cloud-deployments). **These steps should also be taken into account even when using the [bootstrap.yml](project/bootstrap.yml) playbook.**

 > **The Ansible host machine needs to have virtualization enabled to run Windows-based scenarios.**